(GDPR Compliant v1.5) Last updated 2020-12-10.

 We do not store your IP address beyond the raw server logs that are required for the correct operation of our services.
 We do not fingerprint you in any way and do not mine the device and software that you use to access our services (such as browser and personal computer) for information that can lead to your identification.
 We do not obtain in any way and do not store any information about you that you do not provide to us explicitly.
 We do store some personally identifiable information as required for delivery of some of our services, as explained below.

 The only pieces of personally identifiable information (PII) that we will request to store is your email address and full name.
 We will never share your PII with a 3rd party without your explicit permission to provide you with access to that service.
-From January 1st 2021 we will no longer process any PII belonging to residents of the EU, their data will be destroyed.
+From January 1st 2021 we no longer process any PII belonging to residents of the EU, their data will be destroyed.
 Citizens of the UK will be protected by the 2018 DPA Act.

 We don’t insist on you using a personal, work or verified email address for our services – the email address you use may be anonymised, generic, routed, or one-time use.

 However, we make extensive use of third-party services with or on behalf of our clients that may require PII.
-These are listed alphabetically below with links to their respective privacy policies:
+These are listed below with links to their respective privacy policies:

 We are not responsible for the privacy policies of the third-party service providers but do check from time to time that our partners and suppliers are compliant with local privacy and data protection laws and that may include GDPR, ePrivacy, Privacy Shield, and Safe Harbor.